This is the multi-page printable view of this section. Click here to print.

 Once AnchoreCTL has been installed, learn about AnchoreCTL Configuration.

-5 - Anchore Enterprise in an Air-Gapped Environment
+6 - Anchore Enterprise in an Air-Gapped Environment

 Anchore Enterprise can run in an isolated environment with no outside internet connectivity.
-It does require a network connection to its own components and must be able to reach registries (Docker v2 API compatible) where the images to be analyzed are hosted.
+It does require a network connection to its own components and should be able to reach registries (Docker v2 API compatible) where the images to be analyzed are hosted.

 Installation